-Air hubs tend to by points of convergence of regional services and gateways to international destinations.
+Air hubs tend to be points of convergence of regional services and gateways to international destinations.
 The location of an airport can be considered from three fundamental scales of interaction:

 - International.
-Some airports are important gateways enabling to connect locations across continents with long range air services, which represents the third interaction scale.
-At this scale, other factor than centrality may be at play since some airports like Dubai offers a connectivity to intercontinental air transport networks.
+Some airports are important gateways enabling to connect locations across continents with long-range air services, which represents the third interaction scale.
+At this scale, other factors than centrality may be at play since some airports like Dubai offers connectivity to intercontinental air transport networks.